samplchallenges/SAMPL-league/examples/README.md

 ## Section 3: Test/Run your container
-To run the container we will use the wrapper ever_given which mimics the infrastructure we will use to run your container on the SAMPL-league website.
+In this section, we will use the wrapper ever_given to run the docking container. ever_given mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the website.
 1. Change directories into "examples":
    * command: `cd examples`
 2. Run the container